logdna/stdlib-node/README.md

 #### `typecast`(text: [String][]): [Object][]

 Best effort to cast a string to its native couter part where possible.
-Supported casts are booleans, numbers, null and undefined
+Supported casts are booleans, numbers, null and undefined.

 **Arguments**